|

 they can sometimes even play an active role in telling the story.
 It is also

-content, and you can only do so much of that in a verbal story without
+and you can only do so much of that in a verbal story without confusing or

-confusing or losing the listener.
-But if your listener could see it in
+losing the listener.
+But if your listener could see it in a simple

 have had the opportunity to hear the show, a common experience for many